spritsail/fivem/README.md

 > [!WARNING]
 > - Running it on an AMD64 device or VM is done without using FEX-Emu and therefore remains native.
-> - RedM Frameworks that require the steam web api key may not work on ARM64 devices or VMs in combination with FEX-Emu.
+> - RedM Frameworks may not work on ARM64 devices or VMs in combination with FEX-Emu.

 > [!CAUTION]
 > Only building and using on AMD64 and ARM64 is supported.